tobi007/ORDER-INVENTORY-KAFKA/README.md

 it contains a `docker-compose.yml` file for starting the kafka server to handle messaging between two applications

+All object to be persisted are saved in RokcsDB (persistent key value store).

 ## Services

 - **[inventory-managenemt](./inventory-managenemt/README.md)**